Ly-sec/swiftfetch/README.md

 ## Features

-- Displays essential system information like OS, kernel version, CPU, RAM usage, and more.
+- Displays Ascii art, essential system information like OS, kernel version, CPU, RAM usage, and more.
 - Easy to configure and extend.
 - Simple, fast, and lightweight.